Dalmau: Name and history

-According to one tradition, Dalmau is named after its founder, Dal Deo, an [Bhar] brother of Bal Deo. of Kannauj and a contemporary of the 5th-century Sassanid emperor Bahram Gor.
+According to one tradition, Dalmau is named after its founder, Dal Deo, a Ahir brother of Bal Deo. of Kannauj and a contemporary of the 5th-century Sassanid emperor Bahram Gor.
 This tradition asserts that the Bhar tribe later conquered Dalmau after the death of Partab Chand of Kannauj in 530 CE.
 However, this tradition appears to be mixed up, and the Rathore story appears to have been "imported" in order to give Dalmau a more prestigious origin.
-More likely, Dal and Bal were themselves Bhars, and Dalmau had always been a Bhar town during its early days.
+More likely, Dal and Bal were themselves Bhars or Pasis, and Dalmau had always been a Bhar-Pasi town during its early days.

 In 423 AH, Dalmau was conquered by Salar Sahu, the father of the semi-legendary Islamic warrior Ghazi Saiyyad Salar Masud.
 He granted the estate of Dalmau to one Malik Abdullah.
 There are still martyrs' tombs in Dalmau said to date from the time of this conquest, serving as the final resting place of Ghalib, Maliks Ali and Wali, and other Islamic martyrs.

 About two centuries later, Dalmau flourished under the reign of Iltutmish, third ruler of the Delhi Sultanate.
 Makhdum Badr ud-Din, a companion of the sultan, resided in Dalmau at that time.
 Dalmau continued to prosper under Firoz Shah Tughlaq, who founded a madrasa in Dalmau.
 Also during his reign, a local notable named Yusuf built an Eidgah in Dalmau; it was later replaced by a newer structure, but the foundation stone is still visible, inscribed with a pair of couplets bearing Yusuf's name as well as the date of construction, 759 AH.